by Jodi Meadows

 Summary: The Great Abandonment has begun, Idris has risen and no one knows which Fallen God will rise next.
 As Mira and her friends scramble to find a way to save everyone, their worst fears are confirmed when they learn that the dreaded Empire is working with Anahera.
 With two foes to fight, Mira takes a risk and goes to the Queen of the Empire to propose a new agreement between the Isles and the Empire.
 But they may be out of time.
 Once the double eclipse takes place, the Great Abandonment will be complete and the Fallen Isles will be no more.

-7 Weighty Things about Jodi Meadows’s “When She Reigns”
+7 Weighty Things about WHEN SHE REIGNS by Jodi Meadows

 (May Contain Spoilers)

 The Fallen Isles world is inclusive of the LGBTQ community.
 Through the trilogy, there is a lesbian couple who are side characters and part of Mira’s core group of friends.
 But in “When She Reigns” there is a scene in which politicians and other influential people are condemning the isle of Idris for not allowing men to marry men or women to marry women.

 Aaru has been a favorite throughout the Fallen Isles Trilogy and happily in “When She Reigns” he begins to speak verbally again showing that he is healing from all he has suffered.
 One of my favorite things about Aaru is his thoughtfulness especially in regards to Mira.
 He never rushes her, he does not chastise her, but most importantly he allows her to make her own decisions.
 Aaru respects that everyone has a right to choice, no human should be able tell another human what they can or cannot do if no one else is being affected.